joedeboom/food-tracker/README.md

 # Food Product Tracker

 Food Product Tracker is a web application that lets you track food products by entering their barcodes.
-It retrieves product details from the Open Food Facts API, saves the information to a SQL database, and displays a searchable list of products.
+It retrieves product details from the Open Food Facts API, saves the information to an SQL database, and displays a searchable list of products.

 ## Features

 - **Barcode Input:** Easily input product barcodes.
 - **API Integration:** Fetches detailed product data from the [Open Food Facts API](https://world.openfoodfacts.org/).
-- **Data Persistence:** Saves product information using SQLite.
+- **Data Persistence:** Saves product information using SQLAlchemy.
 - **Responsive Interface:** Displays products in a user-friendly layout.

 ## Project Structure